 In 1921 in further attempts at ensuing peace years after the war, Junko called an international conference in Entarro, the nation’s capital.
 The Ministry of the Navy had agreed some form of limitation was needed to halt the race, as by then the ministry itself had laid down 140 thousand tons worth of battleships in response to both Japan and Britain, however the limitations themselves they had no say in.
 The Entarro Naval Treaty (ENT) as it was known, ended up hindering the Antarans far more than they had liked.

-King Junko had agreed to a 5/4 ratio with Great Britain, putting them at the same capital tonnage limits as Japan who also received the 5/4 ratio, very much to the anger of his Naval Ministry.
+King Junko had agreed to a 5/4 ratio of capital ship tonnage (battleships and battlecruisers) with Great Britain, putting them at the same capital tonnage limits as Japan who also received the 5/4 ratio (420,000 tonnes to Britain's 525,000 tonnes), very much to the anger of his Naval Ministry.
 According to Junko himself, there was no need for a massive navy his Ministry was already planning, as he intended to keep the peace following the war.
 Capital ship (battleship) construction was restricted until 1930, but ships under construction were allowed to be finished.

 In accordance with the 35k ton capital limit, Japan extensively modified it’s Tosa class battleships allowing her and Kaga to be finished almost as intended.
 Battlecruisers Amagi and Akagi were also modified and completed as intended.
 Since Akagi and Kaga were never converted to carriers, two more Shokaku class fleet carriers were constructed under the names Kyuuyou and Mizuho.
 Battleships Kii and Owari were built from 1933-1934.
 Battlecruiser Amagi was converted to an aircraft carrier and used as a test bed for future fleet carriers.